 Build a price-monitoring trading bot in Claude Code

 Claude Code is Anthropic's terminal-native coding agent.
-With Hive's MCP installed via 'claude mcp add', Claude Code can read live price, funding-rate, and liquidity data across 20+ exchanges (via Hive's CCXT upstream) and scaffold a complete trading-monitor bot in TypeScript or Python.
-The recipe combines get_funding_rates, get_arbitrage_spot_perp, and get_arbitrage_cross_exchange — Hive's curated arbitrage tools — into a single polling loop that emits alerts when a profitable arb opens.
+With Hive's MCP installed via 'claude mcp add', Claude Code can read live price, funding-rate, order-book, and liquidity data across supported exchanges and DEX pools, then scaffold a complete trading-monitor bot in TypeScript or Python.
+The recipe combines get_funding_rates, get_orderbook, get_ticker, and get_pool_info into a polling loop that computes spreads in your own code.
 The grounded fetched_at timestamps mean the bot reasons over real exchange state, not training-cutoff prices.

 Hive tools used